Hiromu Takahashi

 Hiromu Takahashi (高橋 広夢, Takahashi Hiromu) (born December 4, 1989) is a Japanese professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW), where he is a former member of the Los Ingobernables de Japón stable.
+He is signed to WWE, where he performs on the SmackDown brand under the ring name Kyoki (狂奇, Kyōki) and is one-half of Bakusai with Shinsuke Nakamura.
+He is best known for his sixteen-year tenure with New Japan Pro-Wrestling (NJPW).

-Takahashi made his debut for NJPW on August 28, 2010, and worked as a "Young Lion" over the following three years.
+Takahashi made his debut for NJPW on August 28, 2010, and worked as a "Young Lion" for three years.
 In January 2014, Takahashi, renamed Kamaitachi (カマイタチ, Kamaitachi), was sent to the Mexican Consejo Mundial de Lucha Libre (CMLL) promotion to further his wrestling training and gain international experience, a tradition with NJPW "Young Lions".
 In January 2016, he won his first professional wrestling championship, the CMLL World Lightweight Championship.
-After leaving CMLL he worked for the American Ring of Honor (ROH) until the fall of 2016, with Takahashi returning to NJPW in November 2016, once again working under his real name.
-Since his return, Takahashi has become a five-time IWGP Junior Heavyweight Champion, a one-time NEVER Openweight 6-Man Tag Team Champion with Yota Tsuji and Bushi, and a record four-time Best of the Super Juniors tournament winner (2018, 2020, 2021, 2022).
-Takahashi made his acting debut in the Kamen Rider franchise, portraying Joseph Rando & Evol-X in the series's universe.
+After leaving CMLL, he worked for the American promotion Ring of Honor (ROH) until the fall of 2016, with Takahashi returning to NJPW in November, once again working under his real name.
+Upon his return, Takahashi became a five-time IWGP Junior Heavyweight Champion, a one-time NEVER Openweight 6-Man Tag Team Champion with Yota Tsuji and Bushi, and a record four-time Best of the Super Juniors tournament winner (2018, 2020, 2021, 2022).
+He also wrestled for All Elite Wrestling (AEW) and Pro Wrestling Noah, where he won the GHC Junior Heavyweight Championship.

+He departed NJPW in February 2026 and signed with WWE that August as Kyoki (狂奇, Kyōki).

 Early life

 Takahashi was born on December 4, 1989, in Hachiōji, a city in Tokyo.
-At the age of 12 he became a fan of professional wrestling, especially Masahiro Chono, who inspired Takahashi to work hard in school to become a member of the track and field team.
+At the age of 12, he became a fan of professional wrestling, especially Masahiro Chono, who inspired Takahashi to work hard in school to become a member of the track and field team.